WKMG-TV: Graham ownership

 On January 30, 1998, the station changed its call sign to WKMG-TV in honor of Katharine Meyer Graham, the longtime publisher of The Washington Post, which at the time was co-owned with the Post-Newsweek group.
 Coinciding with the new call sign, the station debuted another top-to-bottom overhaul of its newscasts, including a new female anchor—Leslye Gale—as well as a new logo and set.
+The call sign change came at the same time that Paxson Communications Corporation was adopting new call signs containing "PX" for its stations nationwide; later that year, the WCPX call sign was adopted by Paxson's new station in Chicago.

 In spite of turnover in news personalities and senior management, WKMG's newscasts slowly became competitive in some time periods, notably 11 p.m., by 2001.
 That year saw several other changes at WKMG-TV, which began broadcasting a digital signal on channel 26 on April 1, 2001; it originated from a new purpose-built tower, shared with WESH, near Christmas.
 The station rebranded as Local 6 that September as part of broader changes instituted by Henry Maldonado, a Post-Newsweek Stations corporate official who split his time between company headquarters in Detroit and Orlando.

 On May 1, 2009, the station's 4, 5 and 5:30 p.m. newscasts were dropped, with the 5–6 p.m. news block replaced by Dr. Phil, and a new hour-long newscast at 6 p.m. debuted, moving CBS Evening News to 7 p.m.
 The changes were accompanied by a reduction of 15 to 20 employees.
 The station showed ratings strength in late news, while the syndicated talk show proved an underperforming lead-in to the 6 p.m. news.
 In January 2011, the hour-long 6 p.m. news was dropped, split into 6 and 7 p.m. newscasts around the CBS Evening News.
 That September 2011, the station relaunched a half-hour newscast at 5.

 Post-Newsweek Stations became Graham Media Group on July 28, 2014.
 WKMG dropped the "Local 6" branding, which had been used since 2001, and adopted the name News 6.
 The change coincided with another round of new management.
 While WFTV has remained strong overall, ratings have increased for WKMG in the late 2010s and early 2020s, and late newscasts have benefited from a strong lead-in of CBS prime time programs.
 As of December 2023, the station produces 44 1/2 hours a week of news programming for broadcast and streaming.